SynaLinks/documentation/docs/basics/knowledge-graph.md

 The fusion of these two types of representation is fundamental to our vision of the future and the neuro-symbolic approach.
 This hybrid representation allows for similarity-based data retrieval strategies combined with precise and efficient strategies provided by graphs.

-Our framework currently supports two types of knowledge storage:
+Our framework currently supports 3 types of knowledge storage:

 - **Filesystem:** Stores documents along with their folders, enabling the system to navigate its long-term memory using a shell.

 - **Program Memory:** Stores the graph prompt programs and provides the dependency graph of HybridAGI's programs.

+- **Trace Memory:** Stores the program traces and index each past action.

 Both structures contain, at their leaves, content indexed by the embedding vectors, enabling the system to perform similarity-based searches.